Eligibility checkers and soft searches

 Most banks, comparison sites and credit reference agencies have online eligibility checkers that you can use for free to check if you’d be approved.
 Remember, that even if they say you’ll be approved, it’s not a 100% guarantee as different lenders have their own specific criteria.
 We use QuickCheck to see if you’re pre-approved for the Ocean Credit Card.

 What will a credit card provider look for?

 Common factors a lender will check include:

 - your credit history (this includes store cards and overdrafts)

 - your income and if you can afford repayments

 Your credit history

 Your credit history is important when it comes to making applications for any kind of credit.
 You can check yours by looking at your credit report with any three of the main credit reference agencies (Experian, Equifax or TransUnion).
-You can also see your Equifax credit report free (for life) through CredAbility.
+You can also see your Equifax credit report free (for life) through our member-only platform, CredAbility.
 Plus, you can check it as many times as you like, without leaving a footprint.

 Someone who has no history of borrowing may find it more difficult to be approved for a credit card.
 This is because the lender has no reference for how you manage your money and if you would be reliable when it comes to repaying.
 If this is the case for you, you should look at credit cards that are designed for people with thin or bad credit.